 The strings that can be given directly to a plotting command are those from the "HTML" color palette.
 To see a list of all colors in this palette, issue the command ColorTools:-GetPalette("HTML").
 See the ColorTools:-GetPalette help page for more information.

 Colors from other palettes understood by Maple can also be used by adding the palette name as a prefix in the string passed to the plotting command.
 For example, to generate a curve with the "Violet" color from the "Spring" palette, use the option color="Spring Violet".
+Use the option color="Spring n", where n is a positive integer, to get the n-th color from the "Spring" palette.
+Note that built-in palettes are automatically expanded as needed, so n can be larger than the number of entries shown by the ColorTools:-GetPalette command.
 The ColorTools:-PaletteNames command gives a list of all available palettes.

 You can specify colors by their RGB values using a color data structure, which is constructed with the ColorTools:-Color command.
 An example is: color=ColorTools:-Color([0.5, 0.2, 0.1]).
 Other color spaces, such as "HSV", are also available and are described on the ColorTools:-ColorSpaces help page.
 Multiple colors, given as Arrays of RGB, HSV or HUE values, may be provided through a color data structure as described on the plot/structure help page.
 You must ensure that the Array dimensions are appropriate for the plot object being displayed.